ngocbachnguyen9/manufacturing_data_assistant/Findings.md

 *Sample size: 270 tasks per model, 90 human baseline tasks*

+### Overall Performance Distribution (Human vs. LLM)

+Boxplot analysis of overall performance provides deeper insights into the distribution of results beyond simple averages:

+-   **Accuracy Distribution**:
+    -   **LLMs**: Exhibit a higher median accuracy (approx. 85%) compared to the human median (approx. 60%).
+The interquartile range (IQR) for LLMs is tighter (75% to 90%), indicating more consistent performance in the middle 50% of tasks.
+However, the presence of low-performing outliers (as low as 5-17%) suggests that LLMs can occasionally fail significantly on certain tasks.
+    -   **Humans**: Show a wider IQR (approx. 50% to 80%), reflecting greater variability among participants.
+The overall range is from 30% to 100%, indicating that while the average is lower, no human participant performed as poorly as the LLM outliers.

+-   **Completion Time Distribution**:
+    -   **LLMs**: Demonstrate a clear and significant advantage in speed.
+The median completion time is approximately 50 seconds, with a very tight IQR (approx. 45 to 60 seconds).
+This indicates high consistency and speed.
+    -   **Humans**: Are substantially slower, with a median time of approximately 165 seconds and a much wider IQR (approx. 140 to 185 seconds).
+The fastest human performance (approx. 115 seconds) is still significantly slower than the slowest LLM performance (approx. 80 seconds).

 ### Manufacturing-Specific Performance Insights

 **Critical Finding**: Only **DeepSeek Reasoner** and **Claude models** consistently exceed human performance across all manufacturing scenarios, indicating superior capability for: